nbaksalyar/build-tools/README.md

 * Copy and rename the seed_package.json to package.json
 * Run `npm install` to  install the bootstrap dependencies
-* Run `npm run update` to install all required dependencies
+* Run `npm run setup` to install and build all required dependencies
+* Run `npm run dev` to  build files suitable for wathcing and startup a watch server
+* Run `npm run build` to build a package suitable for production
+* Run `npm run test` to run karma test suites
-* Add an alias: `alias build='gulp --gulpfile node_modules/build-tools/Gulpfile.js --cwd ./'`
+* Optional: Add an alias: `alias build='gulp --gulpfile node_modules/build-tools/Gulpfile.js --cwd ./'`
-* Run `build war` to build everything to build/ and to copy a .war file to your $WORK_DIR/work/webapps dir
-* Run `build war --watch && build --watch`

 ## Build pipeline